CHART CHALLENGE... the Remix! FRANCE.

 TW: Meh is the word really.
 Rock and rap can work together, no question, but the rocky bit just isn't loud or forceful enough (though the line "je prends mon dernier r?ve" = "I'm dreaming my last dream" is quite hard hitting).
 The rap is pretty good though, and I will listen to French rap sometimes (MC Solaar is great!).

-EO: Gave this a 6 last time, thankfully because it sounds like a 6 still.
+last time, thankfully because it sounds like a 6 still.
 Second half of chorus still a thing of great daftness and wonder.
 Could have been fantastic with a better riff.

 GD: This starts off quite nicely (I've always quite liked French rap), even if he is a bit of an amateurish MC Solaar soundalike.
 But then the song suffers a tragic fatal collision with an 80s hair metal number and dies before it can be resuscitated.